 If any family member leaves the household to enter a facility such as hospital, nursing home, or rehabilitation center, the PHA will seek advice from a reliable qualified source as to the likelihood and timing of their return.
 If the verification indicates that the family member will be permanently confined to a nursing home, the family member will be considered permanently absent.
-If the verification indicates that the family member will return in less than 90 consecutive days, the family member will not be considered permanently absent.
-If the family members returns to the subsidized unit prior to when AMHA receives the hearing decision, the termination will be withdrawn and the member may continue to reside in the unit.
+If the verification indicates that the family member will member will not be considered permanently absent.
+If the family member will not be considered permanently absent.
+If the family member will not be is the hearing decision, the termination will be withdrawn and the member may continue to reside in the unit.